Nondestructive verification of continuous-variable entanglement: Calculating the entanglement condition

 \section{Calculating the entanglement condition}

-Besides feedforward procedure, the photocurrents are also used to calculate the entanglement condition of the signal modes.
-Duan et al. \cite{DGCZ} have found a sufficient entanglement condition in continuous variable systems, based on EPR-like operators.
-Later, other works have extended this condition for more general operators such as \cite{Simon01,Giovannetti03}
+Besides feedforward modulation, the photocurrents are also used to calculate the entanglement condition of the signal modes.
+Duan \textit{et al.} \cite{DGCZ} have found a sufficient entanglement condition in continuous-variable systems, based on EPR-like operators.
+Later, other works have extended this condition for more general operators \cite{Simon01,Giovannetti03}.
+Following these authors, consider operator combinations such as